 Pot Duggans also boasts a three-bedroom apartment above the pub, which is available to book via Airbnb and sleeps six, spread over two storeys.
 Another Airbnb in the town called The Pink Cottage Ennistymon is also gorgeous, though we’ve not stayed yet!
 [Neither of these are affiliate links]

 We stayed at The Falls Hotel (AF), which was a fine place to lay your head in the town though definitely crying out for a bit of a refresh in parts.
 When we stayed in 2019 on a last minute trip there was a large family wedding happening and while the rooms could really do with a bit of a freshen up in terms of interior, the breakfast spread is really good and we’d suggest trying to get a window seat for the view.
 It’s a former grand country house, extended and turned into a hotel, so it’s very unique.

 Colourful Doolin is a bit of a traffic jam at the best of times, so prepare for a squeeze in this popular little spot.
 Right at the main corner of the town is Ivy Cottage, the main restaurant/cafe for food, drinks, take-away and coffee.
 We haven’t tried it yet but Glas is also worth a shout, and right beside the recently-opened Cheese Press –– a sister site to the Ennistymon original, run by Sinéad Ní Ghairbhith.

-Outside the town is Irish Crafts, an expansive showroom and shop of Irish-made gifts and souvenirs of high quality, whilst a little Citroën van inside is Cupán (tea cup) serving tea and coffee.
+Outside the town is Irish Crafts, an expansive showroom and shop of Irish-made gifts and souvenirs of high quality, whilst a little Citroën van inside serving coffee, tea and cakes.
 Doolin is well known for pubs with live music, too.
 If you’re interested in a local tour guide Ollie Gleeson is your man.
 Buckets of energy, humour and a cheeky wit, he’s a young local lad with lots of expertise and charm by the bucketload, check his availability an book one of his Ollie’s Tours.